-The mission of the ISU Dietetics Internship Program is to enhance human health and quality of life by preparing entry level Registered Dietitian Nutritionists for current and emerging roles in diverse settings.
+The mission of the ISU Dietetic Internship Program is to enhance human health and quality of life by preparing entry level Registered Dietitian Nutritionists for current and emerging roles in diverse settings.

 - 1.1 80% of alumni will pass the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.